Add paragraph text. Click “Edit Text” to update the font, size and more. To change and reuse text themes, go to Site Styles.

 The show will be hosted by Opening Doors co-founder Alastair Moock.

-This FREE community program was made possible by Belmont Against Racism; Belmont Public Schools' Department of Diversity, Equity, Inclusion, and Well-Being; Somebody Else’s Child Foundation; Mass Cultural Council; and Filmmakers Collaborative.
+This event is made possible by Belmont Against Racism, Belmont Public Schools' Department of Diversity, Equity, Inclusion, and Well-Being, Somebody Else’s Child Foundation, Nine Athens Music, and The Club Passim Folk Collective.